Tips for keeping documentation code examples up to date

 • avoid copying and pasting code to verify that the code examples are working.

-2. Don't repeat yourself
+3. Don't repeat yourself

-Now that we have the text and code separated, BestTechnicalWritingConsulting wants to render both text and code together.
-Regardless of the documentation system you use, the idea is to import the code from the files using a directive that allows you to do so.
+Regardless of the documentation system you are using, the idea is to import the code from the files using a directive that allows you to do so.

 With the Sphinx documentation system, we could use the directive literalinclude as follows:

-.. literalinclude:: examples/python/order.py :language: python
+.. literalinclude:: examples/python/order.py

-This directive renders the content of the file order.py inside our documentation page.
+This directive renders the content of the file order.py inside the documentation page.
 With this addition, all our code will also be reusable, as we could reference the same piece of code in multiple documentation pages.
 Moreover, we are ensuring that similar examples will always behave in the same way.

-3. Highlighting subsets of code
+4. Highlight subsets of code

 Since we now have testable and reusable code examples, we can go a step further.
 In some situations, we only need to highlight a subset of the code instead of the complete file.
 We also want to skip the non-relevant code lines such as the license header, or the list of imports.